 SPARCC Internship Update

 Thank you for your interest in the SPARCC internship!
-We are not accepting Applications for the FALL 2021 session until August 7,2021.
-If you have any questions about the information below, please feel free to contact Eva (firstname.lastname@example.org).
+We are no longer accepting applications for FALL 2021.
+We will reopen the application for SPRING 2021 on November 1, 2021.
+If you have any questions about the information below, please feel free to contact Eva (email@example.com).
 We hope you are all staying safe and healthy during this time.

 We love students here at SPARCC and we want you to learn as much as possible during your time with us.
 Our internship experiences are more hands on than the typical doctor’s office.
 As such, we have high expectations for our students.